Wisconsin Capitol Police: Criminal Investigations Unit

 The Criminal Investigations Unit conducts criminal investigations, prepares and executes search warrants and subpoenas, preserves and collects evidence, provides victim services, manages court services, and assists the patrol, dignitary, and security units as required.
 The Criminal Investigations Unit processes over a thousand court cases each year.

-Dignitary Protection Unit
+Executive Residence Detail

-The Dignitary Protection Unit provides protective security to the Governor of Wisconsin, their family, the Lieutenant Governor of Wisconsin, and other high ranking dignitaries who work for and visit the state.
+The Executive Residence Detail provides protective security to the Governor of Wisconsin, their family, the Lieutenant Governor of Wisconsin, and other high ranking dignitaries who work for and visit the state.

 K-9 Unit

 The K-9 Unit consists of one handler and one police dog, trained in detecting explosives, trained in "vapor wake" detection.

 Unmanned Aircraft Unit

 The Capitol Police operates an unmanned aerial vehicle (drone), used for law enforcement purposes, as well as emergency management, crime scene investigation and missing person searches.